niw/chemr/README.md

 Chemr
 =====

-Chemr is awsome CHM viwer working on MacOS X.
+Chemr is awesome CHM viwer working on MacOS X.

 This repository is forked from the original svn repository of Chemr.
 After forking, I fixed some bugs for using it on Leopard.

 Original Chemr is coming from [cho45](http://github.com/cho45).

 Original README